 The following activities and tools are designed to support you to constructively acknowledge what you’re experiencing, while finding ways to pick yourself up and feel hopeful about your future.

-There’s an achievement you now have that isn’t graded by any academic board that deserves some recognition: your ability to live through five months of education in exceptional circumstances.
+There’s an achievement you now have that isn’t graded by any academic board that deserves some recognition: your ability to live through education in exceptional circumstances.
 Take 10 minutes to really think about this and answer the following questions.
 Looking at ourselves through an optimistic lens can feel a bit strange at first, don’t let this put you off.

 When receiving grades that fall short of hopes or expectations the following questions are likely to be most prominent.
 Can I do anything to try and change this?
 Do I feel it’s worthwhile to try to do something to change this?

 If you feel an intense sense of injustice because the grades aren’t matching up with your previous performance, then talk to your teachers about the possibility of your school or college appealing on your behalf.
-You may also want to consider taking your exams in the Autumn if you know you thrive in an exam environment.

 There may also be an element of facing up to disappointment with yourself.
 Regret that you didn’t work harder and/or a sense of shame at not being as good at you hoped at a really difficult subject.